openstack/openstack-manuals/doc/contributor-guide/source/tools-and-content-overview.rst

 architecture concepts that can help developers.

 RST stands for ReStructured Text, a simple markup syntax that can be built with Sphinx.
-Read more at: `Sphinx documentation`_.
+Read more at `Sphinx documentation`_.

 Operations Guide (DocBook 5)
 ----------------------------